 In addition to a FIRSTHome loan, MFA offers FIRSTDown, a down payment assistance program.
-Since coming up with the funds to cover upfront costs can be challenging for a first-time homebuyer, FIRSTDown offers up to $8,000 in the form of a second mortgage to help.
-The second mortgage comes with a low interest rate and a 30-year term, and you’ll repay it just as you repay your first mortgage.
+Since coming up with the funds to cover upfront costs can be challenging for a first-time homebuyer, FIRSTDown offers up to 4 percent of the home purchase price to help.
+Extended in the form of a second mortgage, it comes with a low interest rate and a 30-year term, and you’ll repay it just as you repay your first mortgage.

 These funds aren’t available on their own, though; the FIRSTDown assistance must be combined with a FIRSTHome loan.
 The borrower requirements — credit score, income and purchase price limits and the need for homeowner counseling prior to buying — are identical to those of FIRSTHome.

 If you make less than 80 percent of the area median income (AMI) where you’re buying a home, the HOMENow program offers $7,000 to help with the down payment and closing costs.
 This is a second loan, but it’ll be forgiven after 10 years if you still own and occupy the property.
 [You have to contribute at least $500 of your own money to the purchase in order to qualify.]
 This program is available to anyone that meets requirements, regardless of first-time buyer status.

 HOMENow has limited availability, however, so be sure to contact MFA directly to verify its current status.

 DownPaymentAdvantage provides a $25,000 down payment assistance grant to borrowers who make less than 80 percent of their area median income.
 The funds don’t need to be repaid, and you can combine the assistance with the FirstDown and HomeNow down payment assistance programs to receive up to a total of $35,000 in down payment assistance.

 Other New Mexico homebuyer assistance programs